-Three of the five scholarship recipients are AVID (Advancement Via Individual Determination) students, enrolled in an elective and school-wide program that promotes increased college eligibility and access to a rigorous curriculum.
+Three of the scholarship recipients are AVID (Advancement Via Individual Determination) students, enrolled in an elective and school-wide program that promotes increased college eligibility and access to a rigorous curriculum.
 The AVID elective offers students a clear-cut path to college, beginning in their middle school years.
 Area sites and districts receive support from the Capital Region AVID Center based at SCOE.

 The Capitol Tours Program consisted of a series of six-hour tours on which students learned about the history and architecture of the State Capitol, and received an overview of the legislative and judicial processes.
 During the tours, students observed legislative floor and committee sessions.
 They also had the opportunity to meet with legislators, legislative staff, lobbyists, and appellate court justices from the 3rd District Court of Appeals.

 In addition to engaging in subsequent classroom discussions and reflective exercises, every student was invited to participate in an essay contest based on their Capitol Tour experience.

-Joining SCOE in sponsoring the 2009 Capitol Tours Scholarship Program were School Services of California and School Innovations and Advocacy.
+Joining SCOE in sponsoring the Capitol Tours Scholarship Program were School Services of California and School Innovations and Advocacy.